Core concepts¶

 We haven’t customized our entity, which means our GraphQL API will contain a type

-and one or more operations for reading (and not writing) Album
+representing the Album and one or more operations for reading (and not writing) Album data.

 Read-only objects are a sensible default: we should knowingly opt in to having our objects be mutable via the API.